 IP protocol functions (librte_net)

-Ethdev library exposes APIs to use the networking functions of DPDK NIC devices.
+The ethdev library exposes APIs to use the networking functions of DPDK NIC devices.
 The bottom half part of ethdev is implemented by NIC PMD drivers.
 Thus some features may not be implemented.

-Poll Mode ethernet Drivers (PMDs) are a key component for DPDK.
-These PMDs by-pass the kernel and are providing a direct access to the Network Interface Cards (NIC) used with DPDK.
+Poll Mode Ethernet Drivers (PMDs) are a key component for DPDK.
+These PMDs bypass the kernel and provide direct access to the Network Interface Cards (NIC) used with DPDK.

-Linux user space device enablers (UIO or VFIO) are provided by Linux Kernel and are required to run DPDK.
-They are allowing to discover and expose PCI devices information and address space through the /sys directory tree.
+Linux user space device enablers (UIO or VFIO) are provided by the Linux Kernel and are required to run DPDK.
+They are allowing PCI devices to discover and expose information and address space through the /sys directory tree.

-DPDK libraries are allowing kernel-bypass application development:
+DPDK libraries (See Figure 2.14) are allowing kernel-bypass application development:

 probing for PCI devices (attached via a Linux user space device enabler),